-Compare · Synergi alternative · gas pipeline simulation
+Compare · Synergi alternative · FlowSync, the WorkSync engineering platform

 WorkSync FlowSync vs. DNV Synergi: which gas-network simulator fits the work that fills your day?

-DNV Synergi (which absorbed Stoner Pipeline Studio after the 2014 acquisition) is the long-running standard for gas distribution and transmission hydraulic simulation.
+DNV Synergi (its transmission engine is Synergi Pipeline Simulator, formerly the Stoner Pipeline Simulator) is the long-running standard for gas distribution and transmission hydraulic simulation.
 Strong in transient analysis, PHMSA integrity workflows, and emergency-response modeling.
-The trade-off is the model-building cost: weeks of engineer time to ingest PDFs, GIS, and as-builts before you run a single scenario, and the model goes stale the day it ships.
+Building a populated model is the time-intensive part of any simulator workflow: weeks of engineer time to ingest PDFs, GIS, and as-builts before you run a single scenario, and a static model is only as current as its last manual rebuild.
 WorkSync FlowSync handles that ingest layer for you and runs the simulations engineers reach for daily.
 Most customers run both, with FlowSync feeding Synergi.

 WorkSync vs DNV Synergi (incl.
-Stoner Pipeline Studio): the honest comparison.
+Synergi Pipeline Simulator, formerly Stoner Pipeline Simulator): the honest comparison.

 | Capability | DNV Synergi | WorkSync FlowSync |